 When a building is purchased for business use, capital allowances can be claimed on plant elements contained therein, eg. air conditioning, subject to certain conditions.
-A maximum 100% initial business premises renovation allowance is available for converting or renovating unused business premises within designated assisted areas.
+A maximum 100% initial business premises renovation allowance is available for converting or renovating unused business premises within designated assisted areas, until 31 March 2017 for corporation tax and 5 April 2017 for income tax.
+Please contact us for further details.
 WDA of 25% (on a straight line basis) applies to expenditure on which an initial allowance is not claimed.